 Physics, Frankfurt University, Germany.

-We are developing new models and generative principles for the brain
+We are developing new models and generative principles for

-loop.
-The work will include analytical investigations and numerical
+candidate.
+The work will include analytical

-Fields: computational neurosciences, complex systems theory
+computational neurosciences, game theory

 academic track record and good computational skills.
 Experience or strong